 The American Hospital Association, the national group representing all types of hospitals, disagrees that the new rules are needed.
 “America’s hospitals strive to be responsive to the patients and communities they serve and many have developed innovate ways to make patients aware of financial assistance available to them,” an association representative said in an e-mailed statement.
 “The IRS proposed rules could discourage hospitals’ innovations and best practices, because they are overly prescriptive.
 The AHA will work to improve the proposed rules to preserve hospitals'” ability to address the unique needs of their communities.

-public has until Sept.
+The public has until Sept.
 24, 2012, to comment on the proposed rules, which could take effect shortly after that if the IRS makes no further revisions.

 The Government Accountability Office describes nonprofit hospitals as those that provide medical care to the poor, promote community health care, conduct medical research, are exempt from paying local, state and federal taxes and provide no portion of net earnings to any individual.

-More than half -- 57.5 percent -- of all U.S. hospitals are nonprofit, according to the hospital association.
+More than half — 57.5 percent — of all U.S. hospitals are nonprofit, according to the hospital association.
 For-profit and government hospitals will not be subject to the new IRS rules.
 Rukavina says he hopes they will follow the IRS guidelines voluntarily.

 ‘Extraordinary’ collection acts banned

 The proposed rules will also offer relief from aggressive debt collection and negative credit reports for some.
 They bar charitable hospitals from taking “extraordinary collection actions” on patients receiving financial assistance.

 Prohibited acts under the IRS proposed guidelines include: